 There are some product categories that are just plain more useful than others.
 You may only use a “monster pack” once or twice a year…but a good sized hydration daypack might get used weekly.
 By the same measure, there’s probably no item of winter outerwear that we use more than our “puffies.”

-What IS a puffy?
+What IS a puffy sweater?
 Simply put, it’s a lightweight, relatively form-fitting jacket that can be used as either an outer layer on its own or worn under a shell.
 Typically, it’s a lightweight nylon shell filled with high fill-power waterfowl down or an advanced synthetic fiberfill.
-It has a standup collar, zippered pockets, and a drawstring at the bottom.
+It has a standup collar, sometimes a hood, zippered pockets, and a drawstring at the bottom.
 Those features turn what might look like a “city coat” into a truly useful piece of outdoor gear.
-The standup collar provides warmth, and also allows it to layer well under the shell.
+The standup collar or hood provides warmth, and also allows it to layer well under the shell.
 The pockets…well, that’s obvious.
 When you’re out in the woods, you want your GPS or your flashlight well zippered in!
-And the drawstring both helps with fit under a shell and with keeping stray winds from chilling your kidneys, dramatically upping the warmth value of the puffy.
+And the drawstring both helps with fit under a shell and with keeping stray winds from chilling your kidneys, dramatically upping the warmth value of the puffy sweater.

 So…how did we choose our jackets?
 Tim and Marilyn have one perspective, Susan and I have another.
 Let’s start with us…leave them for later.
 I love down, for several reasons.
 One, it’s silly light.
 The higher quality downs available (think “650 fill power” or better; the number equates to the number of cubic inches filled by an ounce of uncompressed down) allow for a lot of insulation with very little weight.
 My jacket is a North Face 900 fill power that’s no longer made; it’s a great jacket, although a little boxy in fit.
 The closest to it that I could find was an 850 fill power from L.L.
 Bean, which is actually a nicer jacket, due to being a little less boxy (makes it slightly lighter, too).
 So when I was looking to get one for Susan for Christmas, here’s what I went for.
 Hers has prettier details than the men’s jackets, of course, but the function is the same.
 Hand in hand with the low weight comes extreme compressibility; her jacket stuffs neatly into its own inside pocket and ends up being about the size of a football.
 All that warmth, and it takes up almost no room in a pack!